kyoto skyline with a pagoda in the background

 Arashiyama bamboo forest is one of the amazing places to explore.

-Conclusion about the Kyoto 2 day itinerary
+Conclusion about the 2 days in Kyoto

 Like this post?
 Pin it!